Want to take your Django knowledge further?

 Nathan Yergler is a Principal Engineer at Eventbrite.
 Prior to joining Eventbrite Nathan worked at Creative Commons, serving as Chief Technology Officer from 2007-2011.
 In that role he was responsible for architecting and building the technical infrastructure for CC licenses, and managing the engineering team.
 He lives in San Francisco, with his dog, Madeline.
 She bites.

 Andrew Godwin is a Senior Software Engineer at Eventbrite, Python programmer, Django core developer and the author of South, the Django migrations framework, and has been programming, maintaining and herding machines for over a decade.
 When he's not sitting in front of a computer screen, he enjoys flying planes, archery, and cheese.

 At Eventbrite, we’re passionate about building a platform that brings people together around live experiences of all kinds.
-So we’re developing the technology that powers live events of all kinds.

 Join millions of people on Eventbrite.